Chapter 14: Changing Plans

 “Oh,” he patted his pocket for a moment, “The others took the wagon ahead.
 He thinks you left early.”

 Her eyes scanned the room.
 True to his word, his other friends were gone.
 They left the debris of their party behind: empty bottles and platters on every surface she could see.
 The formerly stately room was a complete mess.
 She clicked her tongue with annoyance and then returned her gaze to Pahim.

-Pahim finished pulling on his shirt and tugged it down.
-He ran a hand through his blond hair and chuckled again.
+He finished pulling on his shirt and tugged it down.
+While he ran a hand through his blond hair, he chuckled again.
 “And as soon as the bartim is ready, we can leave any time.”

 “Are all the wagons gone?”

 “Yes, but I got another.
 If we are lucky, we’ll show up after Garèo had already gone to sleep.”